Roxanne Barcelo: Acting and singing career

 Upon arriving in the Philippines when she was 13, she joined as a contestant in GMA's Metropop Search.
 By 1999, Roxie became a mainstay in the GMA's then top-rated youth-oriented show, Click She also appeared in the television drama series Kahit Kailan and Sana Ay Ikaw Na Nga., was a regular host of SOP and guest-starred in several GMA shows.
 Her song "Kung Alam Mo Lang" (If You Only Knew), the Tagalog version of "Because I'm A Girl" by the South Korean female pop trio band Kiss topped the Philippine music charts.
 She also released a self-titled album, Roxie in 2004.

 Barcelo starred in a contemporary full-length film, Mudraks, which was screened for competition in 2006's Cinemalaya Film Festival.
 She played the daughter of the lead actress, Rio Locsin.
 The movie is about a dysfunctional family who never talk to each other.

 In 2008, she returned to GMA Network, her home channel, whose rival station is ABS-CBN, to do a children's program as one of the main hosts; she was referred to as Ate Anne in the show called Batang Bibbo!.
 But in early 2009 she was cast to the most awaited fantasy series starring Marian Rivera in Darna.
 After Darna, she appeared on First Time, together with Joross Gamboa and Michelle Madrigal who were also a former ABS-CBN talents.
 In 2010, Roxee returned to hosting a children's show via Art Angel on GMA with original host Tonypet Gaba, replacing the former hosts.

 She joined Alodia Gosiengfiao for the July 2013 edition of FHM Philippines.
 In 2014, she appeared again for Online Babe for FHM (now as FHM #NewCrush and Idols) for June 2014 as well as in the December 2014 issue of FHM.

 In 2016, she transferred to Talent5 to appear in Bakit Manipis ang Ulap?.
 In 2017, she returned to ABS-CBN, to play an antagonist role in Wildflower.
 In 2018, she played a young Alba in Los Bastardos.

 Personal life

 Barcelo graduated from the School of the Holy Spirit in Quezon City and from Miriam College, also in Quezon City.
 In 2020, she married a non-showbiz personality in a private ceremony.
-She has one son.
+She has three sons.